- 1 Top 9 Best Cheap Vlogging Cameras for YouTube Compared

 WHY WE LIKE IT: This Lakasara camcorder is specifically designed to be a low-cost option taking fast, simple videos that are ready to post online the moment you are done.

 Our favorite features include the HD video, the included shotgun microphone, the wide-angle lens option, and a remote control for recording yourself (ideal for vloggers in front of the camera).
+This will give you full HD footage at a price that you’ll be able to afford.

 There are also timer, anti-shake, and face detection capabilities to help you take higher-quality videos.
 Storage options are a little slim, however, and those dual batteries can take a long time to recharge, so make sure you’re prepared.
+This would be a good point and shoot camera option.

 #4 Canon Vixia HF R800 Vlogging Camera